 The measurement shown below, was made with an Accelerometer TP-ACC20, sliding on a horizontal surface and bouncing against an obstacle.
 The measurement data and settings are saved in a Multi Channel oscilloscope software TPS file:

-This setfile can be opened with both the full version and the demo version of the Multi Channel oscilloscope software.
+This setfile can be opened with the Multi Channel oscilloscope software.

 When the acceleration of an object is known, as well as the initial speed of the object, it is very easy to determine the speed of the object, using an accelerometer.
 All one has to do is measure the acceleration in m/s2 and integrate the measured data to get the speed in m/s.
 The Multi Channel oscilloscope software has an Integrate I/O that can be used for this task.

 Create an Integrate I/O by right-clicking I/Os in the object tree and select Integrate.
 The alias of the Integrate I/O can be set to e.g. "X speed".
 Set the unit to "m/s".
 Then drag the X axis Gain/Offset I/O onto the Integrate I/O and drag the Integrate I/O on the graph.